 - What is the competitive landscape?

 The pre-term sheet due diligence, commonly called business due diligence, identifies whether the startup “fits” the investor’s investment criteria.

 This usually happens after the investor has expressed interest in investing in the startup but before committing to anything.

-This process is relatively informal and is usually done by the junior and senior member of the venture capital firm or by the investor himself if it’s an angel investor or a small firm owner.
+This process is relatively informal and is usually done by the junior and senior members of the venture capital firm or by the investor himself if it’s an angel investor or a small firm owner.

-The goal of pre-term sheet due diligence is to help the investor decide whether he wants to take forward the talks to the term sheet stage or not.
-He finds the answer to this question by assessing the startup’s business model, market opportunity, competitive landscape, and the team.
+The goal of the pre-term sheet due diligence is to help the investor decide whether he wants to take forward the talks to the term sheet stage or not.
+He finds the answer to this question by assessing the startup’s business model, market opportunity, competitive landscape, and team.